ap2684/mywebclass-agile-docs-ap2684/documentation/theme1/initiatives/epics/stories/story_project_objectives.md

-As a project manager, I want to create a project charter to define the scope, objectives, and stakeholders of the project.
+Create a project charter to define the scope, objectives, and stakeholders of the project.

 ### Acceptance Criteria:
 The Documentation should have stated proper scope, objectives, milestones, and stakeholders of the project.